The following articles are a selection of those recently accepted for publication in Journal of Synchrotron Radiation.

 Synopsis: Possible future directions for high-pressure science on fourth-generation storage rings are presented.

-Synopsis: The lattice design and beam dynamics optimization for Sirius, a new low-emittance synchrotron light source presently under construction at the Brazilian Synchrotron Light Laboratory (LNLS) in Campinas, Brazil, is presented.
+Synopsis: The lattice design and beam dynamics optimization for Sirius, a new low-emittance synchrotron light source presently under construction at the Brazilian Synchrotron Light Laboratory in Campinas, Brazil, is presented.

 Synopsis: The design and plans for implementing fourth-generation and diffraction-limited storage rings around the world are discussed.